open/close all folders

 Tropes associated with Kiyoko Shimizu:

-- Big Sister Mentor: To Yachi when she comes the second manager.
+- Big Sister Mentor: To Yachi when she becomes the second manager.

 - Beauty Mark: By the left side of her mouth.
 Many people comment on it.

 - Defrosting Ice Queen: She becomes more open and smiles more often after Yachi joins the team.